Mental Health and Wellbeing

 • cope with the stresses of everyday life.

-• manage times of stress and be able to deal with change.
+• manage times of stress and be able to deal with change with resilience.

 • learn and achieve.